Clustered Mendix Runtime

 For more information about configuring the Mendix Runtime to store files on these storage facilities, see Runtime Customization.

 It is possible to configure After-Startup and Before-Shutdown microflows in Mendix.
 In a Mendix cluster, this means that those microflows are called per node.
 This lets you register request handlers and other activities.
-However, doing database maintenance during these microflows is strongly discouraged, because it might impact other nodes of the same cluster.
+However, doing data changes during these microflows is strongly discouraged, because it might impact other nodes of the same cluster.
 There is no possibility to run a microflow on cluster startup or shutdown.

 While running a multi-node cluster, you cannot predict the node on which a microflow will be executed.
 Therefore, it is not possible to debug such a microflow execution in a cluster from Mendix Studio Pro.
 However, you can still debug a microflow while running a single instance of the Mendix Runtime.